Abangares (canton)

 Abangares is a canton in the Guanacaste province of Costa Rica.
 The head city is in Las Juntas district.

 History

-Abangares was created on 4 June 1915 by decree 13.
+Abangares was created on 4 June, 1915 by decree 13.

 Geography

 Abangares has an area of km^{2} and a mean elevation of metres.

 The canton begins on the coastline of the Gulf of Nicoya north of the mouth of the Abangares River.
-It widens between the Lajas River on the northwest and Lagartos River on the east as it reaches up into the Cordillera de Tilarán.
+It widens between the Lajas River on the northwest and Lagarto River on the east as it reaches up into the Cordillera de Tilarán.

 Districts

 The canton of Abangares is subdivided into the following districts: